fsharp/fsharp.org/webstacks/index.md

    ServiceStack is a framework for simple and fast web services on .NET and Mono.

-   * [F# ServiceStack Project Template](http://visualstudiogallery.msdn.microsoft.com/278caff1-917a-4ac1-a552-e5a2ce0f6e1f) - (Visual Studio) Includes a template to create a self-hosted F# ServiceStack service
+   * [F# ServiceStack Project Template](http://visualstudiogallery.msdn.microsoft.com/278caff1-917a-4ac1-a552-e5a2ce0f6e1f) - (Visual Studio) Includes a template to create a self-hosted, Asp.Net hosted F# ServiceStack service

    * [F# and ServiceStack Example 1](http://www.servicestack.net/mythz_blog/?p=785) - Web Services on any platform in and out of a web server!
 An async+parallel cached twitter proxy that works cross platform on Windows/OSX and Linux in 100 LOC